Andereoo/TkinterWeb/docs/GEOMETRY.md

 Widget position and sizing can be modified through CSS styling on the containing element.

 ## Widget Handling
-Use the methods outlined in [DOM Manipulation with TkinterWeb](/docs/DOM.md) and in the [HtmlFrame docs](/docs/HTMLFRAME.md#replace_widgetoldwidget-newwidget) to dynamically change the location of Tkinter widgets in the document after loading
+Use the methods outlined in [DOM Manipulation with TkinterWeb](/docs/DOM.md) (new since version 3.25) and in the [HtmlFrame docs](/docs/HTMLFRAME.md#replace_widgetoldwidget-newwidget) to dynamically change the location of Tkinter widgets in the document after loading

 ## Example
 This code will display a blue button on the left, an image in the center, and an orange button on the right.
 Clicking a button will flip it's location with the other button: